-There are numerous ways you can start to reduce your businesses energy bills.
+There are many things you can reduce your businesses' energy bills.

 Start with an energy assessment

 Before you begin making changes in your business, it’s worth finding out where your business uses the most energy.
 This can be done in house, through gathering recent data and some simple analysis, or by using an energy assessor.
 Learn more about energy assessments.

 It’s possible to negotiate a better deal from your energy company if you do the preparation and know the areas where there is room to move.